HappybearGaming/QuickHeal/README.md

 Normal HPS encomapsses ALL healing spells regardless of relative cast time.
     Normal healing throughput with higher mana efficiency.

+**Target Priority**

+`/qh targetpriority` or `/qh tp`: Toggles target priority mode.
+When enabled, QuickHeal will prioritize healing your current target over other party/raid members (if your target needs healing).<Br>

+You can also bind the target priority toggle to a key:
+1. Open Interface > Key Bindings
+2. Scroll to "QuickHeal" section
+3. Bind "QUICKHEAL_TOGGLETARGETPRIORITY" to your preferred key

+When toggled, the addon will display "Target Priority: Enabled" or "Target Priority: Disabled" to show the current state.

 **Tank list and mt healing**

 `/qh tanklist`: Toggles tanklist display.